paprins/tfmake/README.md

 > Apply changes ... automagically
 ```
-$ aws-vault exec foobar -- tfmake apply args='-no-color -auto-approve'
+$ aws-vault exec foobar -- tfmake apply input=false no-color auto-approve'
 ```

-**Note**: the `args` parameter can be used for arbitrary Terraform arguments.
+**Note**: you can use arbitrary Terraform arguments after the command you're executing (~ in this example: `apply`).
+So, in this example, `input=false no-color auto-approve` will be used to create the following `terraform` arguments: `-input=false -no-color -auto-approve`.

+Notice that you have to skip the dash in front of each argument.

+**Another Note**: :arrow_up ... this only applies when using `tfmake` ... if, for whatever reason, you choose to use the `Makefile` directly: run `make help`

 ## Advanced Usage